Contact Lens Care

 Proper Contact Lens Storage

-Having discipline and following instructions is great, but all that will mean nothing if your contacts are not stored correctly, including both the lens case and solution bottle.
-This starts with regularly cleaning and replacing your contact lens case on a schedule.
 The American Academy of Ophthalmology suggests replacing your contact lens case every 3 months.
 Your solution bottle also needs to be tightly closed and capped when not being used because the tip has the potential to spread germs if it were to touch an infected surface.

-Talk to an Eye Care Professional
+Talk To An Eye Care Professional

 Contact lenses can also warp over time, and the shape of your cornea can change.
 Having routine eye exams is critical to make sure there are no changes in your vision or eye, helping ensure lenses fit properly and have the right prescription for you.
 However, if you experience eye irritation, sensitivity or other issues while wearing your contact lenses, you should remove them right away and schedule an in-office appointment or remote consultation with Ross Eye Institute’s telehealth services.

 Questions About Contact Lens Care?
-Contact the Ross Eye Institute.
+Contact The Ross Eye Institute.

 We know that there’s a lot to keep in mind when trying to properly care for your contact lenses, and we’re here to help.
 Our professionals are available to answer questions and schedule consultations remotely via telehealth services, and we’re also still available for in-person appointments at our Orchard Park location for those with urgent issues.